Depression

 • Patient psychoeducation

-• Caretaker education: illness nature, Treatment modality, course and prognosis, signs of suicidal tendencies
+• Caretaker education: illness nature, Treatment modality, course, and prognosis, signs of suicidal tendencies

 • Family/marital therapy

-• Psychoanalytical oriented psychotherapy
+• Psychoanalytically oriented psychotherapy

 • Other therapies